front-commerce/developers.front-commerce.com/source/docs/advanced/graphql/remote-schemas.md

 ## Customize remote HTTP requests

+By default, the user IP address is the only information forwarded to the remote service (using the `X-Forwarded-For` HTTP header).

 There might be situations where the remote service requires HTTP calls to match some criteria.
 For instance, you may have to provide an API key in all calls or an `Authorization` header to act as the currently logged in Customer.